 Manuel Pulgar-Vidal is a lawyer specializing in environmental issues, currently the Leader of the Climate & Energy Global Practice of World Wild Fund for Nature International.
 As the former Minister of Enviroment of Peru, he has a long history of supporting conservation in the Amazon.
 He is an expert in the area of environmental law and policy with special emphasis on issues related to environmental policy and management, at national, regional and local levels.

 Before his appointment as Minister, he had been the Executive Director of the Peruvian Society for Environmental Law (Sociedad Peruana de Derecho Ambiental SPDA), where is currently a board member.
 In 2014 and 2015, he was president of the UN Climate Convention’s twentieth conference of the parties (COP 20).
 Manuel received a Master’s Degree in Business Law from Universidad Peruana de Ciencias Aplicadas (UPC), Peru.
-He is based in the WWF offices in Berlin Germany.
+He is based in the WWF offices in Peru.

 Amy Rosenthal is the Rowe Family Director of the Keller Science Action Center at the Field Museum, an interdisciplinary team of conservation ecologists, geographers, anthropologists, and outdoor educators steeped in the Museum's science and collections.
 In this role, Amy helps lead the Museum's efforts to develop solutions for advancing environmental conservation and quality of life, particularly in the Andes Amazon and the Chicago region.